 New skills to learn, with new money to earn.
 Whether you’re in your millennial twenties, fabulous forties or swinging sixties, you’re never too young or old to learn something new.

-So here we reveal the best most profitable new skills to learn in 2020 and why:
+So here we reveal the best most profitable skills to learn in 2021 and why:

 At the top of our list is copywriting.
 ‘Hang on buddy!’ – you may be shouting at your laptop – ‘writing doesn’t make a great living!’ you continue.
 Not wishing to ad-lib your reply I’ll start by saying this is less about novel writing and more about sales copywriting.